rentpath/cubby/docs/Store.md

 }
 ```

-Our hook will connect our component to the store and cause it to update and re-render the component whenever the data inside the store updates.
-You can think of this like "connecting" the component to the store, to use Redux terms.
+Our hook will connect our component to the Store and cause it to update and re-render the component whenever the data inside the Store updates.
+You can think of this like "connecting" the component to the Store, to use Redux terms.

 ### Outside of React

-The store is a singleton available anywhere in the application, even outside React.
-To consume the data in the store, simply use
+The Store is a singleton available anywhere in the application, even outside React.
+To consume the data in the Store, simply use
 the `get` method.

 ```ts